InhoKim429/inhokim429.github.io/contents/home.md

-I am an M.S.-Ph.D. integrated student in Computer Vision at POSTECH, working as a member of the Computer Vision Lab, advised by Suha Kwak.
+I am an Integrated M.S. & Ph.D.
+Student in Computer Science and Engineering at POSTECH, working as a member of the Computer Vision Lab under the supervision of Prof. Suha Kwak.

 I have worked on webly supervised learning, audio-vision multimodal learning, and Vision-Language-Action model.